• Bookies

 Just one year after the flamboyant Kauto Star came into Paul Nicholls’ life, a different type of beast trudged his way into the Ditcheat yard.
 Irish point-to-pointer, Denman, was like chalk to Kauto Star’s cheese in looks and attitude, but, ‘The Tank’ – as he would become known – possessed just as much ability as his new stablemate, and the added attribute of an undying will to win.

-Speaking of titles, in the 2021-2022 season, Nicholls won his 13th British champion jumps trainer title, moving him just two short of the legendary, Martin Pipe.
+Speaking of titles, in the 2022-2023 season, Nicholls won his 14th British champion jumps trainer title, moving him just one short of the legendary, Martin Pipe.
 The fact that Nicholls is still determined to win the title each and every season is a testament to how much love he retains for the sport.
 It would be surprising if he were not to surpass, Pipe, particularly given the number of horses he runs each season.
 He will just be hoping that some of those horses might kickstart another golden era at Ditcheat.

 Where are Paul Nicholls’ stables?